jwhop/jwhop.github.io/_posts/2014-07-18-still-life.markdown

 project-date: December 2017
 tools: Photoshop
 category: Art
-description: Piece was done using a photo to show the imagination and motion present in a still moment.
-Wee!
+description: Piece was done to show the imagination and motion present in a still moment.

 ---